 To be honest, I thought the fountains are for children until I visited them for the first time.
-In fact they have an interesting history and are a lot of fun.
+They have a fascinating history and are a lot of fun.
 You have to join a guided tour to access the trick fountains.
 Their guides are knowledgeable and entertaining.
 Be prepared to get wet.
 There is no way to predict where the water comes from.

 The museum in the castle is good.
 You get an audio guide and get to understand what the castle was.
 Don’t miss that.
 The museum is also open in winter.
 Furthermore, there is a park you should look at.
-In the park there is a folklore museum, the yellow building on the hill and on the other side of the hill there is the Salzburg Zoo.
-The Zoo and the folklore museum are a preference I would say.
-If you go to the folklore museum, you can take some stairs a little further up to get a view all the way to the city.
+In the park, there is a folklore museum, the yellow building on the hill, and on the other side of the hill, there is the Salzburg Zoo.
+The Zoo and the folklore museum are a preference, I would say.
+If you go to the folklore museum, you can take some stairs a little further up to get a view to the city.